ebelinski/bikefix/README.md

 [![Download on the App Store](media/app-store-badge.svg)](https://apps.apple.com/us/app/id1481291926)

-Bikefix taps into OpenStreetMap data for repair stations and shops anywhere in the world, and provides you with information including precise location, notes, phone, website.
+BikeFix taps into OpenStreetMap data for repair stations and shops anywhere in the world, and provides you with information including precise location, notes, phone, website.
 Plus, you can even open any station or shop directly in Apple Maps or Google Maps!

 ## Requirements